Wegmans in Fairfax has launched its Check out Hunger campaign benefiting Food for Others.

 Wegmans’ food recovery programs like the Perishable Pick Up Program not only fight food insecurity but they also play a major role in reducing food loss and food waste in the United States.

-Wegmans has an impressive commitment to reducing food waste— the grocer is one of just 25 companies on the USDA’s list of U.S. Food Loss and Waste 2030 Champions, meaning it has made a public commitment to cut food loss and food waste in their operations by 50 percent by 2030.
+Wegmans has an impressive commitment to reducing food waste— the grocer is one of just 25 companies on the USDA’s list of U.S. Food Loss and Waste 2030 Champions, meaning it has made a public commitment to cut food loss and food waste in its operations by 50 percent by 2030.

 Listrani explained that local Wegmans stores like the one in Fairfax are fully committed to both fighting food waste and giving back to those in need in Northern Virginia.
 “A part of Wegmans values is impacting the communities we serve,” he said.
 “Helping the community only allows it to grow and be better.”